gnosischain/documentation/docs/node/run-consensus-layer-node/consensus-layer-validator.md

 :::

 ## Before Starting
-On GBC you can validate blocks with a more reasonable staking amount, providing security and receiving rewards (or penalties) as you would with Ethereum staking.
+On GBC you can validate blocks while staking less capital than Ethereum or many other prrof-of-stake chains.
+By doing this, you are providing security and receiving rewards (or penalties) as you would with Ethereum staking.
 Primary points to consider:

 1. The validator deposit is a **non-reversible, one-way transaction**.
 Withdrawal will not be possible until the Gnosis Chain merge occurs joining the execution layer with the consensus layer.
 2. You are **responsible for your node**, including ensuring uptime, correct behavior, and monitoring.
 If your node is not responding properly, or is displaying dishonest behavior (like running keys on 2 nodes at the same time), you will be penalized in the form of deposit slashing.